“Who is running the program?”

 “Do we have personal time with you to ask questions?”

-This training is an individual study program with the support of four live training calls with me.
-It’s not a one on one training with me, but I will run the calls and answer questions you might have.
+This training is an individual study program, so it’s not a one on one training with me, but I am always available by email to answer questions you might have.
 Of course, a great option would be to hook up with a fellow teacher studying the program and work through the material together.

 If you feel you still need individual instruction, then you can contact me about a booking private Skype session, or in-person private if you’re in the tri-state area.